deathworlders/online/content/books/deathworlders/chapter-47-fallout.md

 He finished with a deep breath, and tilted his neck until it made a popping sound that seemed to satisfy him.

 “Now,” he said.
 “Know that this Council forfeited any right to object or question us when you stood by and watched my people burn nearly to extinction.
 I have done you the courtesy of giving this warning.
 It’s up ‘ta you whether you listen.
 My personal advice?
 Invest heavily in jump arrays.
 Get shields up around your core systems.
 We will make our prototype systems available, and in the meantime we will patrol heavily along vulnerable spacelanes and intervene when and how we see fit.
-Be grateful: I remind you that until such time as compensation has been paid for this Council’s failure to act in our defence, we are not bound by our treaty obligations.”
+Be grateful: I remind you that until such time as compensation has been paid for this Council’s failure to act in our defence, we are not bound by our treaty obligations.

 “One last word: Y’all need to change your battle doctrine.
 The Dominion has relied for too long on an unwieldy doctrine of gross tonnage and firepower.
 That needs to end *now* and y’need ‘ta look at how those of us who actually got *results* against the Hunters have been doin’ things.
 Hard times are ahead: You can adapt and overcome them.
 We’ll even help.
 But if you fail to heed my warnings today, you *will* be mauled at least, and we won’t be able to stop it.
 Consider yerselves warned.”